HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- No Trade Lanes.
 Nope.
 None.
 Cruise travel speeds are faster, but travel requires one to manually truck it everywhere.
 If you're worried about finding new bases, Trade Lane Buoys now mark where Trade Lanes used to be, and all of them show up on your NavMap from the start.
 -- 18 dockable bases that are available for purchase in various systems.
 You can not move them from their spots, nor do anything else with them for that matter, however they're excellent re-supply / respawn points, carry every gun and shield in the game for sale, and they DO shoot at other players / NPCs.
 Very handy for clans, but be wary as you may be sharing the space with unwanted guests.
 -- Complete re-do of asteroid fields - asteroids can now be pushed around - and mined - by ships.
 No more jamming your Battleship on asteroids, they just bump out of the way.
 No un-used asteroid models or poor pop-in distance on the asteroids either - the fields will look just as good as they did before.
--- 5 all-new systems: The Mine Mazathon; a re-done Alaska; and finally 3 PvP Arenas, using the last few levels from the SP campaign - the Lair, and the outside / inside of the Dyson Sphere.
+-- 3 PvP Arenas, using the last few levels from the SP campaign - the Lair, and the outside / inside of the Dyson Sphere.
+Arenas can be used for Death Penalty-free combat against other players and AI Bots.
--- A Mine Maze (mentioned above) that stretches one and a half systems; roughly 500km of travel.
-For those who don't know, a Mine Maze is a mine field with a series of inter-connecting tunnels that eventually lead you to a very certain destination..
+-- A unique hub system that allows players from all corners of the universe to meet up, trade rare items, and engage eachother in the connecting PvP Arenas (mentioned above).
+However, players can only exit the hub from the sector they entered from, and can not trade or drop commodities, meaning normal trade and travel balance is not affected.
+-- Unique challenge systems (high-end dungeons, basically), where players are pushed to the limit against insane bosses with unique rewards.
+For example, one challenge system requires players to travel roughly 400km of "Mine Maze" tunnels, which will instantly kill the player upon contact - players must navigate the tunnels, with waves of hostiles attacking them, to eventually fight a superboss at the end.
 -- Locked systems such as Tohoku have been unlocked, and transformed into fully-functional, NPC-populated systems.

 Misc:
--- Multiplayer support of the singleplayer storyline event system, making it possible to write scripted storyline missions for multiplayer.
+-- Multiplayer support of the singleplayer storyline event system, making it possible to write scripted storyline missions for multiplayer. (extremely beta, work-in-progress)
--- FLHook work (originally developed by mc_horst, with continued development by w0dk4 and M0tah) integrated directly into the mod (Flak utilizes many aspects of it).
+-- Custom 88 Flak FLHook (or FlakHook), designed by M0tah, integrated directly into the mod.
 Seamless integration technique requires absolutely no setup.
+FLHook was originally developed by mc_horst, with continued development by w0dk4 and various other coders in the FLHook community - see Thanks To section for other FLHook contributors.
 -- 84 collectable rare items, which are gained at random off killing NPCs.
 These include things such as cool guns, shield modifiers (modify your shield capacity or shield regen), power modifiers, scanners, tractor beams, and even ships.
 -- Extended configuration, both client and server side.
 Options include whether you want so see objects across a system or not, what types of NPCs appear, NPC population limits, etc.
 -- Possibly the most in-depth playable Nomad system - small buoys in each system allow you to resupply while maintaining proper hostility towards all factions, with the added ability to take Nomad AI wingmen (as per all other factions) with you on raids.
--- Special "quests" that demand a bit of riddle solving and a bit of time on your hands, however the rewards for accomplishing these are worth it to say the least.
+-- Special "quests" that demand a bit of riddle solving, and a bit of time on your hands.
+However, the rewards for accomplishing these are worth it to say the least.

 Want more info?
 Well, the screenshot directories sum it up pretty well: http://www.memes.no/88flak/screenshots/gameplay1.htm and http://www.memes.no/88flak/screenshots/misc1.htm